 The Best Times to Visit Puerto Rico’s Bioluminescent Bays

-Puerto Rico is home to some of the most stunning bioluminescent bays in the world, and unlike many other places, these glowing wonders can be visited year-round.
-There are three different bio bays in Puerto Rico, and whether you’re exploring Laguna Grande, Mosquito Bay, or La Parguera, you’ll find opportunities for kayaking, snorkeling, and even swimming among the glowing waters.
+Puerto Rico is home to some of the most stunning bioluminescent bays in the world, and unlike many other destinations, you can visit them throughout the year.
+There are three main bio bays to choose from: Laguna Grande, Mosquito Bay, and La Parguera.
+Each offers its own unique vibe, with chances to kayak, snorkel, or even swim in glowing waters that feel straight out of a dream.

 Timing Is Everything: Plan Around the Moon